CORTEXIMPLANT/webring/README.md

 - https://garden.pionaiki.com

 ## Wanna join?
 You can open a pull request with an edit to `README.md` with your added website.
 You're gonna be approved if we know you.
+If you don't know git or don't want to use a github you can also message `@marta@corteximplant.com`